-Dustin Lewellyn, Ernesto Tong and Christine Johanson are the portfolio managers of the sub-adviser responsible for the Fund.
-Mr. Lewellyn has been with Penserra since 2012, Mr. Tong since 2015 and Ms. Johanson since 2023.
+Dustin Lewellyn, Ernesto Tong and Anand Desai are the portfolio managers of the sub-adviser responsible for the Fund.
+Mr. Lewellyn has been with Penserra since 2012, and Messrs.
+Tong and Desai have been with Penserra since 2015.
 Together, these individuals are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.